Photo by Wesley Hitt/Getty Images

 Only time will tell…

-Stay tuned to BTSC for the latest news and notes surrounding the black-and-gold as they prepare for the 2020 regular season.
+Be sure to stay tuned to BTSC for the latest news and notes surrounding the black and gold as they prepare for the Week 8 game in Baltimore and roll through the 2020 regular season.